Gravitational-Wave Signals for Supernova Explosions of Three-Dimensional Progenitors: Gravitational waves from anisotropic neutrino emission

-One can witness variability of the anisotropy parameters in Fig.~\ref{Fig:GW_nu_alpha} on different time scales: high-frequency fluctuations with ${\cal O}(10\,\mathrm{ms})$ periods as well as longer-time-scale modulations with lengths of hundreds of ms to seconds.
-The neutrino GW strains and amplitudes of Eqs.~(\ref{Eq:Signal}) and~(\ref{eq:nuampl}), however, give rise to a low-frequency neutrino GW memory that is imprinted on spacetime by the anisotropically expanding flux of emitted neutrinos \cite{Epstein:1978dv,Turner:1978jj,Mukhopadhyay:2021zbt}.
+One can witness variability of the anisotropy parameters in Fig.~\ref{Fig:GW_nu_alpha} on different time scales: high-frequency fluctuations with ${\cal O}(10\,\mathrm{ms})$ periods as well as longer-time-scale modulations with lengths of hundreds of ms to seconds.\footnote{Interestingly, we do not witness any clear correlations between features in the neutrino anisotropy parameters $\alpha_{+}$ and $\alpha_{\times}$ (Fig.~\ref{Fig:GW_nu_alpha}) and the phases of enhanced PNS accretion (Fig.~\ref{fig:Mdot_Ekin}), which increase the angular momentum in layers around the neutrinopheres.
+In contrast, in an analysis of PNS kicks in Ref.~\cite{Janka:2024xbp}, we found a strong correlation between phases of higher PNS accretion and excursions of the instantaneous neutrino dipole-asymmetry parameter $\alpha_\nu^\mathrm{tot}$ that is relevant for the neutrino-induced PNS kick (see Figs.~11 and~17 for model s12.28 in \cite{Janka:2024xbp}).
+We understand this discrepancy by the fact that at late times the accretion geometry is usually dominated by a dipolar configuration with a massive downflow in one hemisphere and an outflow in the other hemisphere (see Fig.~\ref{fig:LateDynamics_s12.28}).
+Since in the late evolution phase the asymmetry of the neutrino radiation seen at large distances is mostly caused by neutrino absorption in the dense downflows rather than asymmetric neutrino emission from the neutrinospheres (as discussed in~\cite{Janka:2024xbp}), the accretion asymmetry has a substantial impact on the neutrino dipole parameter $\alpha_\nu^\mathrm{tot}$ but not prominently on the neutrino anisotropy parameters $\alpha_\sigma$ for the neutrino GW production.} The neutrino GW strains and amplitudes of Eqs.~(\ref{Eq:Signal}) and~(\ref{eq:nuampl}), however, give rise to a low-frequency neutrino GW memory that is imprinted on spacetime by the anisotropically expanding flux of emitted neutrinos \cite{Epstein:1978dv,Turner:1978jj,Mukhopadhyay:2021zbt}.
 Because of the time integration performed in Eq.~(\ref{Eq:Signal}), excursions in $\alpha_\sigma$ with opposite signs cancel each other out and fluctuations with the same sign sum up to monotonic trends.

 The amplitudes $A_\sigma$ of the neutrino GW signals are displayed as functions of time for our models in Fig.~\ref{Fig:GW_nu_signals}.
 The color scheme employed there is the same as in Fig.~\ref{Fig:GW_nu_alpha}.
 Since the amplitudes scale with the neutrino luminosity, we stress that in Fig.~\ref{Fig:GW_nu_signals} the results for $\nu_x$ are given for a single species of the heavy-lepton (anti)neutrinos.
 Governed by the behavior of the anisotropy parameters, the total GW amplitudes (for all neutrinos combined) show values close to zero till $t_{\rm pb}\sim 0.2\,\s$.
 Afterwards they exhibit a rise over periods of a few 100\,ms to reach absolute values between 50--60\,cm and roughly 150--160\,cm with subsequent small-amplitude fluctuations on time scales of hundreds of ms and longer-time variations with more extreme changes (and even sign inversions) over seconds.
 In model s12.28 the neutrino cooling was followed long enough such that both amplitudes seem to have reached a late phase of secular evolution, where the amplitudes display only slow, long-term trends that constitute the neutrino memory, which manifests itself in a permanent, nearly constant displacement in the spacetime metric.